exercism/elixir/exercises/concept/bread-and-potions/.docs/instructions.md

 ## 3. Make mana potions edible

 Implement the `RPG.Edible` protocol for the `RPG.ManaPotion` item.
-When eaten, a mana potion gives the character as many mana points as its strength, and produces an empty bottle.
+When eaten, a mana potion gives the character as many mana points as the potion's strength, and produces an empty bottle.

 ```elixir
 RPG.Edible.eat(%RPG.ManaPotion{strength: 13}, %RPG.Character{mana: 50})